-First things first: learn the lingo.
+First things first, learn the lingo.
 The two places you’re most likely to experience trad music in Ireland are a

 seisún (pronounced: seh-shoon) can best be described as an informal gathering of musicians.
 Often, it’ll kick off with just a guitar.
 But before long you’ve got a whole group of fiddlers, flutists, banjos and bodhrán (drum) or Lambeg drum players belting out the tunes.

-In Armagh or Tyrone, you’ll probably find that an Ulster-Scots musical session is slightly more formal than the relaxed affairs, say, in County Clare.
+Armagh or Tyrone, you’ll probably find that an Ulster-Scots musical session is slightly more formal than the relaxed affairs, say, in County Clare.
 But the enjoyment factor is exactly on par for both.

 seisún in nearly every village, town and city on the island, especially on weekends, and usually in a pub.

-A céilí (pronounced like: kay-lee), meanwhile, is all about dancing to this music; and there's a huge emphasis on joining in with the locals.
-Every corner of Ireland has its own favourite dances, from jigs to set dances.
+céilí (pronounced like: kay-lee), meanwhile, is all about dancing to this music; and there's a huge emphasis on joining in with the locals.
+Every corner of Ireland has its own favorite dances, from jigs to set dances.

+County Clare: Trad capital

 County Clare where the style of trad reflects the landscape.
 From the Burren to the Cliffs of Moher, the landscape of County Clare is imbued with a poetic quality that commands you to slow down, and breathe it all in.

 As Martin Hayes, the renowned fiddler and Clare native, puts it, “we take things a little slower here, our music, too”.
 In the pubs of Clare they lean more towards a lyrical, lilting style of trad.
 But that’s not to say Clare doesn’t know how to enjoy itself – far from it.

 And music spills out onto the streets in Clare, too.
 Every August the Feakle Festival erupts onto the streets of sleepy Feakle village.
 “Feakle has this real folk feel to it,” says Martin Gaffney, one of the organizers of the

 Dublin City's trad scene

 When it comes to trad music, few places offer a better selection than

 The trad music begins in the early afternoon here and doesn't stop until closing.
 Expect the odd bit of

 Temple Bar Trad Fest.
 This annual event sees Temple Bar fill up with trad musicians from all over Ireland and abroad.
-Every pub throbs with music, dancing and song.
+Every pub fills up with music, dancing and song.
 The streets are lined with buskers and a festival vibe grips the entire area.
 Lots of the events are free, too.
+The All-Ireland Fleadh

+Fleadh Cheoil na hEireann takes place in Drogheda County Louth.
 Musicians travel from around Ireland and abroad to battle through heats to win the final competition and eternal glory.
 A buzzing atmosphere, plenty of friendly banter and street entertainment are par for the course here.

 seisúns, street performers, ceilís, competitions and over 2,000 competitors.
+Care for a dance?

 So then, to recap.
 You'll find trad music pretty much everywhere in Ireland.
 It's about having fun and joining in.
 Don't know the steps?
 Ask a local or just make them up, traditional Irish music is all about having the craic!